 “Everything?” she asks.

 I am speechless.
-The shock rolls over me like a bad dream.
+She knows I trade.
+And the shock and misery rolls over me like a bulldozer.

 “My trading account.
 I blew up.
 Down to $25,000.”